 Let’s talk about tipping in France.

-It’s been a weird couple of days.
-First, we get chased by a ferret on the street while walking home from dinner.
-Then the Jehovah’s Witnesses rang our doorbell far too early on a Sunday morning and to top it off, a bad three-car accident happened just outside our house.
-The car actually crashed into our neighbor’s house in a bad rainstorm.
-Anyway, forget all that.
-Today we’re talking about tipping in France.
+As a tourist in France, it’s not always easy to navigate the cultural norms of what to do and not to do.
+Today we’re talking about tipping in France and it’s not the same as in the USA.
 Whenever we head to the U.S. on vacation, the American tipping culture becomes apparent from the moment we step off the plane.
-Taxi drivers, waiters, bellhops and more all get their share and it’s something normal for me, but not for Tom, since tipping in France is very different.
+Taxi drivers, waiters, bellhops and more all get their share and it’s something normal for me since I grew up there, but not for Tom, since tipping in France is very different.
 Do you tip at restaurants in France?
-Or in general?
+Do you tip in Paris and in general?
 And if so, how much?

 When friends and family come to visit, they always ask about tipping in France.
 For Americans, who have grown up with tipping pretty much anyone who lends a hand/provides a service, it can feel weird to NOT leave a little something when out to eat, at the salon, etc. Tipping isn’t optional in the US and is seen as the norm, so what is tipping in Paris like?
 Generally speaking, do you tip in France?
 Not exactly.
 But hold on, it’s not that simple.

 If you’re going to France on vacation and want to know about France tipping, how much to tip in France, and when you should tip in France, here’s what you need to know.

 First, let’s take into consideration that in the U.S. waiters and many others in service professions depend on tips to earn a livable wage.
 Servers are paid next to nothing in the U.S. and bust their butts to be friendly and attentive.
 And why not?
 If they want a good tip, providing an excellent experience for the customer is key to earning a living.